$ 219,713 raised 532 gifts

 Leaderboard

-Dean Dr. Rod Barr '87, '95, '09 of the College of Agricultural and Natural Sciences is issuing a challenge to each of the schools under his leadership.
+Dean Dr. Rod Barr '87, '95, '09 of the College of Agriculture and Natural Sciences is issuing a challenge to each of the schools under his leadership.
 The school that secures the most gifts of $25 or more will receive an additional gift to support their school.

 Leaderboard